 So whether you loves mushrooms or not, try this for yourself and see if you like this mushroom peas curry.

 Here is how I made this easy and delicious mushroom peas curry following this easy Indian mushroom curry recipe.

 I used washed and chopped button mushrooms I bought from the store.
 As I mentioned above, for the peas, I used dry green peas which was soaked overnight for best results.
 If you are using fresh or frozen peas, you can skip the soaking and just wash and use them directly.

-Indian Mushroom Curry Recipe With Peas
+Indian Style Mushroom Curry Recipe With Green Peas Below

 - Button mushrooms 2 Cups chopped

 - tomatoes 3 medium sized or use 8 to 10 cherry tomatoes